Clinical psychologist licensed in California and Texas (CA PSY29249, TX 38786)

 LMSW in Austin, TX (USA), supervised by Arlene Montgomery.

-Services: Individual and couples counseling for teens (11+), adults, and older adults.
+Services: Individual and couples/polycule counseling for teens (16+), adults, and older adults.
 May be offering groups in the future.
-In-person, virtual, or hybrid services offered.
+Currently virtual only.
 Accepting clients virtually from anywhere in the state of Texas.

 Emily’s message: Nice to meet you!
 My name is Emily and I am a Licensed Master Social Worker in Austin, TX.
-Whether you arebrand new to therapy or have years of experience, I look forward to helping you on the next part of your journey!
+Whether you are brand new to therapy or have years of experience, I look forward to helping you on the next part of your journey!
 Although we haven’t met yet, I accept you exactly as you are.
-As a neurodivergent individual myself, I love working with neurodivergent clients, which includes (but is not limited to) those with ADHD, autism, dyslexia, Tourette’s syndrome, dyspraxia, and learning disabilities.
+As a Autistic and ADHD individual myself, I love working with neurodivergent clients, which includes (but is not limited to) those with ADHD, autism, dyslexia, Tourette’s syndrome, dyspraxia, and learning disabilities.
 I also love working with HSPs (highly sensitive people) and individuals with physical disabilities.
 I do not pathologize clients; instead I focus on their strengths and their unique, valuable insights.
 I encourage my clients to switch away from the mindset of “something’s wrong with me.”
 Instead we focus on the struggles created by living in a society that was not built with us in mind, and find support and coping techniques that are less taxing.
 I particularly love working with individuals on identity exploration, self-esteem, life transitions, grief and loss, relationships, time and stress management, and autonomy.
-I also love incorporating geek therapy when clients are interested!
+I also love incorporating geek therapy or other interests when clients are interested!
 Feel free to reach out to me for a free consultation if you’re interested in learning more.
 I’d love to chat with you and hear more about your goals for therapy.
-You can schedule a consultation through our website portal or email me.
+You can schedule a consultation by emailing, texting, or calling me at the contacts below.
 Looking forward to speaking with you!

 Services: Individual, both in-person and teletherapy